 - to organise target group participation and decision-making processes

-- to apply instruments for programme implementation and management and
+- to apply instruments for program implementation and management and

 - to evaluate and monitor plans and programmes